 To illustrate the potential impact of changes in interest rates on our net increase in net assets resulting from operations, we have performed the following analysis, which assumes that our balance sheet remains constant.
-Under this analysis, a hypothetical increase in the one month London Interbank Offered Rate ("LIBOR") by 1% would increase our net increase in net assets resulting from operations by approximately \$1.3 million or 18%, over the next twelve months, compared to the net increase in net assets resulting from operations for the period July 1, 2005 to June 30, 2006.
-A hypothetical decrease in the one month LIBOR by 1% would decrease our net increase in net assets resulting from operations by approximately \$1.3 million or 18%, over the next twelve months, compared to the net increase in net assets resulting from operations by approximately \$1.3 million or 18%, over the next twelve months in the assets from operations for the period July 1, 2005 to June 30, 2006.
-A hypothetical decrease in the one month LIBOR by 1% would decrease our net increase in net assets resulting from operations by approximately \$1.3 million or 18%, over the next twelve months, compared to the net increase our net increase in the assets resulting from operations for the period July 1, 2005 to June 30, 2006.
-Although management believes that this analysis is indicative of our existing interest rate sensitivity, it does not adjust for potential changes in credit quality, size and composition of our investment portfolio and other business developments that could affect net increase resulting from operations.
+Under this analysis, a hypothetical increase in the one month LIBOR by 1% would increase our net increase in net assets resulting from operations by approximately \$1.4 million or 16.0%, over the next twelve months, compared to the net increase in net assets resulting from operations for the period October 1, 2005 to September 30, 2006.
+A hypothetical decrease in the one month LIBOR by 1% would decrease our net increase in net assets resulting from operations by approximately \$1.4 million or 16.0%, over the next twelve months, compared to the net increase in net assets from operations for the period October 1, 2005 to September 30, 2006.
+Although management believes that this analysis is indicative of our existing interest rate sensitivity, it does not adjust for potential changes in credit quality, size and composition of our investment portfolio and other business developments that could affect net increase in net assets resulting from operations.
 Accordingly, no assurances can be given that actual results would not differ materially from the results under this hypothetical analysis.

 We expect to hedge against interest rate fluctuations in the future by using standard hedging instruments such as forward contracts, futures, currency options, interest rate swaps, caps, collars and floors.
-While hedging activities may insulate us against adverse fluctuations in interest rates, they may also limit our ability to participate in the benefits of lower interest rates with respect to our portfolio of investments.
-We currently are not engaged in any hedging activities.
+While hedging activities may insulate us against adverse not engaged in any hedging activities.